Home > Combat Aircraft > Corgi Aviation Archive > Corgi WWI Centenary Series: 1914-1918 (1:48 Scale) >

 The Eindecker was based on Fokker's unarmed Fokker M.5K scout (military designation Fokker A.III) which in turn was based on the design of the French Morane-Saulnier H shoulder-wing monoplane, although it differed in using chrome-molybdenum steel tubing for the fuselage structure instead of wood.
 It was fitted with an early version of the Fokker synchronizer mechanism controlling a single Parabellum MG14 machine gun.
 Anthony Fokker personally demonstrated the system on May 23rd, 1915, having towed the prototype aircraft behind his touring car to a military airfield near Berlin.

 Pictured here is a 1:48 scale replica of a German Fokker E.II Eindecker fighter that was piloted by Vizefeldwebel Ernst Udet, then deployed to Germany during March 1916.
-Now in stock!
+Sold Out!

 Dimensions: